Contents

 Need Help With Employment Separation Certificates?

-If you need help providing an Employment Separation Certificate to an employee or former employee, give us a call on 1800 730 617 or shoot us an email at team@sprintlaw.com.au for a free, no-obligations chat.
-We have a team of friendly and experienced lawyers who are happy to help you out and put your mind at ease!
+If you need help providing an Employment Separation Certificate to an employee or former employee, give us a call on 1800 730 617 or send us an email at team@sprintlaw.com.au for a free, no-obligations chat.
+Our team of friendly and experienced lawyers are here to guide you through your employment law obligations and ease your concerns.

 We'll get back to you within 1 business day.